Consensus Analyst Estimated Price Target of $55.33 for Novavax Inc. (NASDAQ:NVAX) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Novavax Inc. (NASDAQ:NVAX) dipped -6.49% to close Friday’s market session at $11.23, lower as compared to yesterday’s close.
-The stock price fluctuated between $11.18 and $12.2799 throughout the trading session with the volume trading being 6454261 shares, which represented a significant variation when compared to the three months average volume of 6.94 million shares.
-The firm’s stock price fluctuated -0.53% within the last five trades and -0.88% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -81.87% in the last 6 months and -45.22% was subtracted to its value over the previous 3 months.
-NVAX stock is trading at a margin of -3.64%, -14.23% and -66.30% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Novavax Inc. (NASDAQ:NVAX) raised 1.02% to close Friday’s market session at $9.88, higher as compared to yesterday’s close.
+The stock price fluctuated between $9.48 and $10.14 throughout the trading session with the volume trading being 4494488 shares, which represented a significant variation when compared to the three months average volume of 6.96 million shares.
+The firm’s stock price fluctuated -12.02% within the last five trades and -16.69% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -75.51% in the last 6 months and -46.97% was subtracted to its value over the previous 3 months.
+NVAX stock is trading at a margin of -13.05%, -20.58% and -69.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Undervalued Stocks To Own In 2023